 Init

 Runs Docker Compose and waits until all init containers have completed running.
-These should automatically exist after all setup logic completed.
+These should automatically exist after all setup logic is completed.

 Run